horstmannmat/nihongogame/README.md

 # Japanese Stroke Order Game

+For a demo, see [https://math.eus/nihongo](https://math.eus/nihongo)

 A small React game for practicing Japanese kana and kanji stroke order.
-Choose the scripts or kanji levels you want to study, then read the prompt before the character's stroke animation is revealed.
+Choose the scripts or kanji levels you want to study, then write the prompted kana or kanji in a sheet of paper before the character's stroke animation is revealed.

 ## How it works